Media

 Korean War Remains Issue: Bones as Chips

-by Mr. Mark Fitzpatrick
+by Mark Fitzpatrick

 Fitzpatrick answers questions about the remains of up to 7,700 US service members who are still unaccounted for from the 1950–53 Korean War, and how these may factor into negotiating a framework for denuclearization.
 Based on North Korea’s past repatriations of remains, many of which were misleading or misidentified, there is room for doubt Kim’s current pledge to locate 200 more sets.